People

 Amir Moslemi MSc

-Amir is a second year Ph.D student studying Biomedical Physics at Ryerson university.
+Amir is a second year Ph.D student studying Biomedical Physics.
 He is investigating machine learning and deep learning applications on CT images.
 He previously completed his M.Sc at Sharif University of Technology, his master thesis was “CT Images optimization by dosimetry consideration”.
 After his Masters degree, he was a researcher at Amirkabir University of Technology from 2016-2017 and University of Regina from 2017-2018.
 Research Interests; Optimization, CT Image reconstruction, Neutron unfolding, Monte Carlo simulation, Machine learning, Neural Network and Inverse Problem.

 meghan_cropped